shd101wyy/Yo/DESIGN.md

 **Mo** has no garbage collector as it utilizes the [Linear Types](https://en.wikipedia.org/wiki/Substructural_type_system#:~:text=Linear%20types%20corresponds%20to%20linear,transitioned%20to%20a%20different%20state.) and implemented a strict borrow checker.
 The **Mo** compiler helps you eliminate potential errors before the code is executed.

 Our goal is to be a practical language that is easy to use and easy to learn.

+We will also post a series of articles on the design and implementation of **Mo**.
+Stay tuned!

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->